 - Manufacturing teams – ensuring that equipment and processes follow predetermined quality standards

-- Customers – analysing issues reported via customer feedback, maintaining records and implementing changes to manufacturing when necessary
+- Customers – analyzing issues reported via customer feedback, maintaining records and implementing changes to manufacturing when necessary

 They set out appropriate tests and acceptable result parameters to ensure that quality testing throughout the manufacturing process is effective.